 Layne Dalfen, Dream Analyst

-Founder of The Dream Interpretation Center, and author of Have a Great Dream: Decoding Your Dreams To Discover Your Full Potential, and it’s companion, Have a Great Dream; The Workbook: Decoding Your Dreams To Discover Your Full Potential, Layne Dalfen has emerged as a speaker and guest on TV and radio programs in the United States and Canada.
-She lectures at Concordia University in Montreal and speaks at conferences, spas, and other organizations.
-Layne offers private consultations which you can book through her Internet site at: http://www.haveagreatdream.com
+Founder of The Dream Interpretation Center, and author of Have a Great Dream, Book 1; The Overview, Decoding Your Dreams To Discover Your Full Potential, and it’s companion, Have a Great Dream, Book 2; A Deeper Discussion, Layne Dalfen has emerged as a speaker and guest on TV and radio programs in the United States and Canada.
+She lectures for the Counselling students at Concordia University in Montreal and speaks at conferences, spas, and other organizations.
+She offers private consultations which you can book through her Internet site at: http://www.haveagreatdream.com

 Layne provides the tools needed to decode and understand why we have certain dreams on a particular night, and how that knowledge can potentially enrich our lives.